Alan7996/15-466-f22-base4/README.md

 Design: You are a spy who wants to extract the nuclear launch code from your boss!
 Defeat the computer security to obtain the code!

+This game drew inspiration from an indie game OneShot.

 Text Drawing: The texts are rendered at runtime.
 Only at most 8(-ish) lines of texts are draw at any given moment, and the string versions of these texts are initialized and stored as a queue form using `std::vector`s.
 Once we know which